Professional Development of Staff

 - On accepting to attend such courses or training, the employee will sign an agreement expressing a commitment to work at the school for a period of time.
 For example, IB training courses would normally require a two year commitment to teaching in the school.
 If such a commitment is broken, then a full reimbursement of the cost of such training would normally be expected.
 In all cases, the terms of such an agreement are determined, in the first instance, by the Executive of RFS and thereafter by precedent.

 - Courses and training opportunities will be considered by the Principal/Head of School in the context of the most recent appraisal interview.

 - Approval for attendance at any individual training event/educational course will be given in writing by the Principal/Head of School and a copy added to the staff members/employee's file.

 - On completion of the course or training a note will be added to the file acknowledging attendance and completion of the course or training and indicating the nature of it.

-- The Principal/Head of School and the Deputy Principals have responsibility to plan attendance at such training events or courses as are appropriate to their own professional development.
-Such planning should take place in consultation with the Director and , in the case of the Deputy Principals, with their Principal/Head of School.
-Attendance requires the agreement of the Director and approval in advance and, in the case of the Deputy Principals, also of the Head of School or Principal.
+- The Principals, Head of School and the Deputy Principals have responsibility to plan attendance at such training events or courses as are appropriate to their own professional development.
+Such planning should take place in consultation with the Head of School and, in the case of the Deputy Principals, with their Principal.
+Attendance requires the agreement of the Head of School and approval in advance and, in the case of the Deputy Principals, also of the Head of School or Principal.